fan2/mkdocs/docs/blog/posts/linux/shell/program/4-sh-test.md

 What I do recommend:

-Here are ways I recommend you check your "Booleans".
+Here are ways I recommend you check your so-called "Booleans".
 They work as expected.

 ```bash
 my_bool=true